allixender/30MapChallenge2020/source/day-26.rst

-Day 26 - Map with a new tool
+Day 26 - Map with a new tool  #TODO
 --------------------------------------------------------

 .. image:: _static/topi_orig.jpg